-The reader should understand that I feel awkward detailing these events and happenings in my life.
-Bragging is a nomenclature for it all, but I hope and trust it would not be taken that way.
-As you probably can detect, family heritage is important in my mind to pass on to other generations, and this detail is a way that I can capture some of the fun and excitement of those things with which God has blessed our lives so that our grandchildren, our great grandchildren and others can see.
+The reader should understand that I feel awkward detailing all of these events and happenings in my life.
+It would seem that bragging is a nomenclature for it all, but I hope and trust it would not be taken that way.
+As you probably can detect, family heritage is important in my mind to pass on to other generations, and this detail is a way that I can capture some of the fun and excitement of those things with which God has blessed our lives so that our grandchildren, our great grand children and others can see.
 At this writing, Suzanne and I have 24 great nieces and nephews and four grandchildren. and one great, great nephew, Benjamin Reeves.